Preconditioned Adjoint Data Assimilation for Two-Dimensional Decaying and Forced Turbulence: Results

 with subscripts $p$ and $e$ indicating power law and exponential.
 Here we exclude the zero wavenumber mode by setting \( \widehat{G}(0) = 1 \) in the code to avoid singularities.
 In Fourier space, the scaled control variables for the two scenarios are respectively

 These control variables can be physically interpreted.
-If we regard the vorticity and stream function as the order $1$ and $-1$ derivatives of a two-dimensional incompressible velocity field, the algebraic family defines the fractional derivatives of $\boldsymbol{u}_0$.
+If we regard the vorticity and streamfunction as the order $1$ and $-1$ derivatives of a two-dimensional incompressible velocity field, the algebraic family defines the fractional derivatives of $\boldsymbol{u}_0$.
 Correspondingly, $\boldsymbol{u}_0$ is a fractional integral of $\boldsymbol{s}_0$ for non-integer $\alpha$.

 For the preconditioner in the exponential-family, the transformed control variable uses a heat-kernel-type factor that damps high $k$ when $\beta>0$.
 Equivalently, the mapping from the latent control $\boldsymbol{s}_0$ back to the physical initial condition $\boldsymbol{u}_0$ is